Italian yields hit 3-month lows as ECB preps new policy path | Business

 Indeed, euro zone borrowing rates were down 1-3 basis points across the board on Tuesday.
 And Italy, one of the lowest rated of the larger euro zone nations, was a particularly strong performer, with 10-year yields dropping 3 bps to a new three-month low of 0.71%.
 Others, such as France and Belgium, also saw their 10-year borrowing costs drop 1.5 bps to 0.03% and 0% respectively.

-Demand for European government debt was also apparent in debt sales, with the European Union garnering more than 128 billion euros of demand for a dual-tranche 10-year and 20-year syndicated bond sale, according to a lead manager.
+Demand for European government debt was also apparent in debt sales, with the European Union garnering more than 147 billion euros ($174 billion) of demand for a dual-tranche 10-year and 20-year syndicated bond sale, according to memos from two lead managers seen by Reuters.
 It plans to raise 5.25 billion euros from the 10-year tranche and 10 billion euros from the 20-year tranche, according to a message to investors seen by Reuters, with final pricing expected later on Tuesday.

 ALSO READ